pagkly/Zed/Investopedia4/First Notice of Loss – FNOL.md

 In addition to this information provided, the [[claims adjuster]](https://www.investopedia.com/terms/c/claims-adjuster.asp) also uses accounts of the other driver and available witnesses and may visit the scene of the accident to determine fault.

 If the policyholder is deemed to be at fault, the insurance company covers the cost of repairs and bodily harm for both parties.
-The policyholder’s premium cost will also go up if renewing the policy for another term.
+The policyholder’s [[Premium|premium]] cost [[Will|will]] also go up if renewing the policy for another term.

 ## Outcomes Following the FNOL